 The Gleason grading system is based upon cells viewed under a microscope.
 The pattern structure of these cells indicate how quickly they are likely to grow.
 The pattern grade is scored between 1 and 5.
 If you have prostate cancer, you will have Gleason grades of 3, 4 or 5.
 The higher the grade, the more likely the cancer is to spread outside the prostate.

 The results from your biopsy will have one or more grades of cancer and the overall Gleason Score is derived from adding the most common grade in the samples to the second highest grade.

 The first score is the most common grade in all the samples.
-The second is the highest grade of what’s left.
-When these two grades are added together, the total is called the Gleason score.
+The second is the highest grade of what is left.
+When these two grades are added together, the total is called the Gleason Score.

-The Gleason Scores and grade groups where HIFU Focal Therapy can be considered as a treatment option are below.
+The Gleason Score and grade groups when HIFU focal therapy can be considered as a treatment option are below.

 As a group of consultants we are passionate about all prostate cancer sufferers knowing about all of their treatment options.

 Based upon the details that you know and can provide to us, we will send you a Plain English personalised preliminary suitability report for HIFU Focal Therapy treatment of your prostate cancer.